forestryio/forestry.io/hugo/content/docs/quickstart/setup-site.md

 ### Select your Git Provider

-Forestry works by synchronize content changes with a git repository.
-In order to import your site, access to your git provider are required.
+Forestry works by synchronizing content changes with a git repository.
+In order to import your site, access to your git provider is required.
 There are currently three Git providers supported by Forestry: [GitHub](https://github.com/ "GitHub"), [GitLab](https://gitlab.com/ "GitLab"), and [Bitbucket](https://bitbucket.org/ "Bitbucket").

 ![](/uploads/2018/02/add-site-flow-choose-provider.png)